Ratings Guy: Production

 Filmmaker J.J.
 Abrams guest-starred in the episode as a fictionalized version of himself.
 Abrams was a confessed fan of the show and had telephoned the show's production staff to ask if he could produce or assist in an episode's creation.
 Commenting on his appearance in the episode with Entertainment Weekly, Abrams said: "I know Family Guy is edgier than The Simpsons or Bob's Burgers, but I love the show personally.
 That's why I called the show's staff."
 Actress and stand-up comedian Sandra Bernhard guest-starred in the episode as a fictionalized version of herself, in a cutaway gag critiquing celebrity culture and political figures.
 Bernhard agreed to guest star on the condition that her fictionalized self reflect her career and lifestyle.
 When animating Bernhard, the writers used a stock photo of her that she had sent the animators when she agreed to appear as a model.
 Bernhard's face was given a gap between her teeth and more wrinkles under her eyes, as well as a bigger chin.

 British television and film producer Mark Burnett guest-starred in "Ratings Guy" as a fictionalized version of himself, appearing when Peter gathers many TV producers to discuss ideas to make their shows better again.
 Burnett stated that he was a "big fan" of Family Guy and had "always wanted" to appear on the show.
 When Burnett agreed to guest star on the show, he insisted that his dialogue be written entirely by himself; Ihlenfeld allowed this, as he said this would "allow me to take a break".
 Dan Castellaneta reprised his role as Homer Simpson from fellow animated sitcom The Simpsons in a brief cameo after Peter rushes to the Neilsen TV ratings studio.
-Family Guy had previously made fun of Homer in the episodes "Movin' Out (Brian's Song)" and "The Juice Is Loose", both of which he was voiced by Jeff Bergman.
+Homer had previously appeared in the episodes "Movin' Out (Brian's Song)" and "The Juice Is Loose", both of which he was voiced by Jeff Bergman.
 Castellaneta agreed to reprise his role on the condition that the episode portray Homer accurately.
 The writers used an online image of Homer to use as a model to accurately portray him as Castellaneta asked for.